pyeventsourcing/eventsourcing-eventstoredb/README.md

 # Event Sourcing in Python with KurrentDB

-This is an extension package for the Python [eventsourcing](https://github.com/pyeventsourcing/eventsourcing) library that provides a persistence module for [KurrentDB](https://www.kurrent.io).
+This is an extension package for the Python [eventsourcing](https://github.com/pyeventsourcing/eventsourcing) library that provides a persistence module for [KurrentDB and EventStoreDB](https://www.kurrent.io).
 It uses the [kurrentdbclient](https://github.com/pyeventsourcing/kurrentdbclient) package to communicate with KurrentDB via the gRPC interface.
+It is tested with KurrentDB 25.0 and three previous LTS versions of EventStoreDB (24.10, 23.10, and 22.10) across Python versions 3.9 to 3.13.

 ## Installation